camba1/simplifyyourlife/README.md

 ### Running the Tests

-- With the application running, login to the container with :
+- With the application running, login to the container with:

   `docker exec -it nodemysqlcont 'bash'`

 - Run `npm test`
 - To exit the container just use `exit`.